Islandora-Devops/migrate_7x_claw/README.md

     username: fedoraAdmin
     password: fedoraAdmin
    ```
 - `q` is used to define a Solr query that selects which objects get migrated.
-By default, the
+From a fresh clone, the
 migrations are configured to look for `islandora:sp_basic_image_collection` and all its children with the following query:
   ```
     RELS_EXT_isMemberOfCollection_uri_ms:"info:fedora/islandora:sp_basic_image_collection" OR PID:"islandora:sp_basic_image_collection"
   ```
-You can easily import a collection of your own by changing the PID in the above query, or you can provide your own query to migrate
+You can easily import a collection of your own by changing the PID in the above query, or you can provide your own
-over in other ways.
+query to migrate over objects in other ways (such as per content model, in order by date created, etc...).
 If you can write a Solr select query for it, you can migrate it into CLAW.
+Omitting `q` from configuration will default to `*:*`
+for the Solr query.

 Once you've updated the configuration, you need to re-import the feature to load your changes.
 You can do this with `drush`:
 ```